bodo-ai/Bodo/docs/docs/faq.md

 Yes, Bodo DataFrames is particularly good at accelerating UDFs in Pandas APIs such as `DataFrame.apply` and `Series.map`.

-### What is the difference between the open source compute engine and the Bodo Cloud Platform?
+### What is the difference between the open source Bodo DataFrames and the Bodo Cloud Platform?

-The Bodo Cloud Platform simplifies managing compute clusters, notebooks and jobs that use the Bodo engine.
+The Bodo Cloud Platform simplifies managing compute clusters, notebooks and jobs that use Bodo DataFrames.
 Bodo Cloud Platform currently supports AWS and Azure.

 ### Does Bodo DataFrames have a SQL interface?